LTUC/amman-dotnet-401d2/Curriculum/Class03/LAB.md

 **Read ALL of the directions carefully before you begin....**

-The directions below mock a scenario that an actual client may request.
+The directions below mock a scenario of a request from a client.
 It is your job, as a developer, to interpret these directions and create a program based on what is stated below.

 Josie Cat has requested that a "Word Guess Game" be built.
-The main idea of the game is she must guess what a mystery word is by inputting either (1) letter or a sequence of letters at a time (at most, 2).
+The main idea of the game is she must guess what a mystery word is by inputting
+ (1) letter at a time.
 The game should save all of her guesses (both correct and incorrect) throughout each session of the game, along with the ability to show her how many letters out of the word she has guessed correctly.

 Each time a new game session starts, the mystery word chosen should come from an external text file that randomly selects one of the words listed.